TimLee2/SpamPrevention/README.md

 changed for the purpose of self-testing.

 # Disclamer
-Disclaimer: These methods are not 100% spam-proof.
+NoteL These methods are not 100% spam-proof.